Pioneers Of Veganism

 The renowned American biochemist and nutritionist Dr. T. Colin Campbell, born in 1934, has made substantial advances in studying plant-based nutrition.

-Dr. Campbell provided convincing scientific evidence tying the intake of animal-based foods to chronic illnesses like heart disease, cancer, and diabetes based on a significant study carried out in China.
+Dr. Campbell provided convincing scientific evidence, based on a significant study carried out in China, linking the intake of animal-based foods to chronic illnesses like heart disease, cancer, and diabetes.

 Dr. Campbell's research questioned widely held beliefs about the importance of nutrition in illness prevention and showed the effectiveness of a plant-based diet and lifestyle in fostering optimum health.
 He keeps going.